 - Efficient motor with max 150 PSI and 90 PSI

 - Easy to use and start during cold days

 - 2 couplers to connect two air tools

 3. California Air Tools 8010 Ultra Quiet for Home Garage

 If you don't want to hear any complaints from the neighbors, this ultra-quiet air tool is made just for you.
-With a low 60 decibels of noise, it’s one of the quietest air compressors on this list.
+With a low 60 decibels of noise, it’s one of the quietest air compressor on this list.
 It will make sure you work in a quiet place.

-The air compressor also ensures you don't have to compromise with the tank capacity to get a portable machine to use.
+The product also ensures you don't have to compromise with the tank capacity to get a portable machine to use.
 It comes with an 8-gallon tank, which is more than enough for air tools that require more air pressure.
 However, you can still maneuver this unit easily as it sports a wheel kit for convenience.

 Due to its oil-free operation, you don't need to worry much about its maintenance.
 Thus, using it in extremely cold temperatures will be much more convenient for sure.

-- Ultra-quiet air compressor
+- Ultra quiet air compressor